obsidiansystems/obelisk/lib/route/docs/introduction.md

 #### Obelisk live development environment

-For best results, work through this document using a freshly created Obelisk application.
+For a hands-on experience, work through the section you're interested in using a freshly created Obelisk application.
 Refer to the Obelisk documentation for [Developing an Obelisk project](https://github.com/obsidiansystems/obelisk#developing-an-obelisk-project).

-## The first route type
+## Your route as a type

-The first route we will create will be for the main landing page of our application.
-There is only one possible route associated with this page, so the value for our route will have only one possible instantiation.
+This route will be for the main landing page of our application.
+There is only one possible route associated with this page, so the value for our route must have only one possible instantiation.

 When it comes to how that route will present itself to the user in the address bar, it will be our main page and at the root of all things so it must be `/`.

-The routes for new a Obelisk application are in the `Common.Route` module.
+The routes for a Obelisk application live `Common.Route` and nearby modules.
 We will follow this convention and create our type there:

 ```haskell
 data MyRoute = MyRoute_Main
   deriving (Show, Eq, Ord, Generic)
 ```

-The constructor for our main page is `MyRoute_Main` and no parameters because there is only one way to create this value.
+The constructor for our main page is `MyRoute_Main` with no parameters.
 This value will be used in our `case` expressions to decide what code to run, and when we're creating links to this page.
 Also add the deriving clause as we will need these instances as our routes grow.

 > The naming of the route MyRoute_Main is an Obelisk convention of including the type
 > name in individual constructor names.
 This helps disambiguate the code at the 'cost' of a few